linode/manager/CONTRIBUTING.md

 ```

 ## Testing
 This project uses [Jest](https://facebook.github.io/jest/docs/en/api.html) for unit testing, snapshot testing, assertions, and mocking.
 [Sinon](http://sinonjs.org/) is still found throughout the project, however is being phased out in favor of Jest mocking.

+End-to-end tests are written using WebdriverIO.
+More documentation on running these tests can be found in the testing [docs](/TESTING.md)

 ### Naming
 Test files are collocated with their target file and are suffixed "spec.js" (ie `myFile.js` and `myFile.spec.js`).

 ### Commands
 To run tests: